psychemedia/island-storynotes/odo.md

 Odo Doemesdy https://domesday.pase.ac.uk/Domesday?op=5&nameinfo_id=2622

-https://www.southwarknews.co.uk/history/the-bishops-brothels/ For one part of Southwark in particular, with street names like Sluts’ Hole, Cuckold Court, Codpiece Lane and Whores’ Nest, this was quite an undertaking and perhaps why in 1107, the Abbot leased the Liberty’s 70 acres of Bankside real estate to the Bishop Gifford of Winchester for eight pounds a year.
+https://www.southwarknews.co.uk/history/the-bishops-brothels/ For one part of Southwark in particular, with street names like Sluts' Hole, Cuckold Court, Codpiece Lane and Whores' Nest, this was quite an undertaking and perhaps why in 1107, the Abbot leased the Liberty's 70 acres of Bankside real estate to the Bishop Gifford of Winchester for eight pounds a year.
-Bishop of Winchester - In 1161 he produced a decree especially for the brothels of Bankside, which shows how notorious they were, comparable to Amsterdam’s modern day equivalent.
+Bishop of Winchester - In 1161 he produced a decree especially for the brothels of Bankside, which shows how notorious they were, comparable to Amsterdam's modern day equivalent.
-The Ordinances Touching the Government of the Stewholders in Southwark Under the Direction of the Bishop of Winchester set out 39 rules for running the eighteen houses of ill repute and gave Southwark’s brothels what amounted to royal recognition, a special status and protection they would enjoy for the next four centuries.
+The Ordinances Touching the Government of the Stewholders in Southwark Under the Direction of the Bishop of Winchester set out 39 rules for running the eighteen houses of ill repute and gave Southwark's brothels what amounted to royal recognition, a special status and protection they would enjoy for the next four centuries.

 https://archive.org/details/cu31924029262973/page/n291/mode/2up?q=+Stewholders